 The Wurst is served mit (with) or ohne darm (without skin), sliced up in bite-sized bits and covered in curry ketchup.
 Each stand has its own recipe; some more tomato-y, some sweeter, some tangy.
 It is usually topped with curry powder and served alongside pommes (french fries) or a roll and still only costs about €3.50.
 It is estimated that 800 million currywurst are sold every year in Germany.

 The sausage has become a symbol of the proletariat.
 German politicians jockey for photos of themselves at their favorite stand each election season.

 Currywurst is one of the most popular quick meals in Germany and is served everywhere, but you should try as many as you can in Berlin to find your ideal flavor.

 Curry & Chili: Prepare for more spice than in the rest of German cuisine combined at this imbiss on the tram tracks in Wedding.
-They offer everything from no spice to level 10 which equates to 7.7 million on the Scoville scale.
+Their sauce goes up to 10, which equates to 7.7 million on the Scoville scale.
 There is even a curry and chili club where members eat a wurst from every level within 6 months.

 Curry 36: The site on Mehringdamm is one of many in the city, but it is recommended in nearly every guide book.

 Deutsches Currywurst Museum Berlin: Opened on the dish's 60th birthday, the museum is located in Mitte close to Checkpoint Charlie.
 It is dedicated to currywurst's complicated history and many variations and is one of the Weirdest Museums in Germany.
 Sample Currywurst are included in admission.

 04 of 08